Mark 12: Parable of the wicked husbandmen

-The scripture mentioned is a quotation from Psalm 118:22-23, the processional psalm for the three pilgrim festivals which also provided the source for the crowd's acclamation as Jesus entered Jerusalem, Blessed is he who comes in the name of the Lord.
+The scripture mentioned is a quotation from Psalm 118:22–23, the processional psalm for the three pilgrim festivals which also provided the source for the crowd's acclamation as Jesus entered Jerusalem, Blessed is he who comes in the name of the Lord.
 The quote about the stone is from the Septuagint version of the Psalms, a version Jesus and Jews in Israel would probably not have used.
 Mark however, who clearly has the Septuagint as his Old Testament reference, may have simply used it for his audience, as they spoke Greek, or to clarify his sources, oral and/or written.
 For those who treat Mark as historically reliable, these predictions serve to demonstrate the power of Jesus' knowledge.
-Paul also refers to Jesus as a "stone" in Romans 9:33 but references this with quotes from Isaiah 8:14 and 28:16.
+Paul also refers to Jesus as a "stone" in Romans 9:33, but references this with quotes from Isaiah 8:14 and 28:16.
 Acts of the Apostles 4:11 records Peter as using the same Psalm to describe Jesus.
-1 Peter references both Isaiah and the Psalm in 2:6-8, although most scholars, though not all, do not accept this letter as actually written by the Apostle Peter.
+1 Peter references both Isaiah and the Psalm in 2:6–8, although most scholars, though not all, do not accept this letter as actually written by the Apostle Peter.

-Anglican Bishop Tom Wright contrasts this parable with Jesus' first parable recorded in Mark, the parable of the sower (Mark 4:1-20).
+Anglican Bishop Tom Wright contrasts this parable with Jesus' first parable recorded in Mark, the parable of the sower.
 In that parable, "one lot of seed failed, then another, and another but at last there was a harvest", whereas in this parable, one slave is sent, then another, but when the final messenger comes, the vineyard owner's son, "he is ignominiously killed".